rule

 Text 49

 You as Him, please command us Your servants.
 What o God should we do?
-Oh, having this of You, Your good self, visible to the eyes, is what puts an end to the troubles of humanity!'
+Oh, having this of You, Your good Self, visible to the eyes, is what puts an end to the troubles of humanity!'
+(Vedabase)

 Text 50

-S'rî S'uka said: 'Hearing what he thus had said to Him, spoke the Supreme Lord, the Destroyer of the Distress of the Surrendered, to him with a broad smile taking his hand into His.
+S'rī S'uka said: 'Hearing what he thus had said to Him, spoke the Supreme Lord, the Destroyer of the Distress of the Surrendered, to him with a broad smile taking his hand into His.
+(Vedabase)

 Text 51

-The Supreme Lord said: 'O brahmin, you should know that these sages came for the purpose of blessing you; wandering with Me, they purify all the worlds with the dust of their feet.
+The Supreme Lord said: 'Oh brahmin, you should know that these sages came along for the purpose of blessing you.
+Wandering with Me, they purify all the worlds with the dust of their feet.

 Text 52